kisom/binarm/README.txt

 it --- do you feel fine?

 Commands are single lower-case letters, numbers are hexadecimal.
 Arguments are separated by spaces, commands are terminated with spaces or newlines.
+If the file doesn't exist, it can be created with the -!  <size>
+flag.
+As with all other numbers in this program, this size is hexadecimal.

 COMMANDS: